alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/a-bunch-of-links-for-tfs-ecosystem.md

 - [TX Looker](http://www.teamexpand.com/product/tx-looker): an addin from [TeamExpand](http://www.teamexpand.com/products/list) to make Outlook communicate with TFS.
 - [WTM](http://www.sela.co.il/alm/products_WTM.html): A really cool tool to manage and run Microsoft Test Manager plans from a Web Interface.
 - [StpSoft Requirements Definer](http://www.stpsoft.co.uk/definer/index.html):  Transform Visio diagrams into a set of structured requirements, user stories and test cases in Team Foundation Server
-- [Wimbi](http://www.sela.co.il/alm/products_Wimbi.html): Manage and Merge your productâ€™s Content Based on Work ITems instead of Changesets
+- [Wimbi](http://www.sela.co.il/alm/products_Wimbi.html): Manage and Merge your product's Content Based on Work ITems instead of Changesets
 - [Exia Process](http://www.exiaprocess.com/pages/product): The Exia Process Tracks and manages the entire Agile lifecycle, including requirements, test cases, user stories, tasks, bugs and issues.
 Using The Exia Process you can also manage all your software project documentation, and you can run iterations with the virtual storyboard

 Tags: [Tfs](http://technorati.com/tag/Tfs) [Alm](http://technorati.com/tag/Alm)